Keys 2 the Coast –Hearst Castle Shenanigans

 Let’s talk about the hanky-panky.
-In 1917, Hearst gave his heart to Marion Davies, a twenty year-old showgirl at the time.
+In 1917, Hearst gave his heart to Marion Davies, a twenty-year-old showgirl at the time.
 His wife refused to give him a divorce, so they lived together as a couple for decades in the castle while Millicent lived on the East coast.

 After my tour, I sought out a long-time employee at the Castle to get some inside perspective and information on this enchanting mansion.
 When I asked Joan Baker if she could share something that wasn’t common knowledge.
-She threw her head back and said “Oooohhh geez…where do I start?”
+She threw her head back and said: “Oooohhh geez…where do I start?”

-Joan proceeded to share… “There was a time when Cary Grant flew in airplane with William Jr. over the castle and threw sacks of flour over the castle.
+Joan proceeded to share… “There was a time when Cary Grant flew in an airplane with William Jr. over the castle and threw sacks of flour over the castle.
 Yes, I’m saying that Cary Grant “flour- bombed” Hearst Castle.
 William Randolph Hearts was not happy.
 When Cary Grant returned, his bags were packed and he was asked to leave.”